 2. Draw the line

-As soon as you determine the trend direction, mark the trend with a line or two (the so-called price corridor).
+As soon as you determine the trend direction, mark the trend with (support/resistance line) a line or two (the so-called price corridor).
 The line should connect the dots on the price chart.
-The downtrend is a series of lows that get lower and lower.
-The uptrend, on the contrary, is a collection of highs that get higher with time.
+A downtrend is a series of lows that get lower as the time passes.
+An uptrend, on the contrary, is a collection of highs that get higher with time.
 By connecting them you will get a clear picture and will find the navigation on the price chart to be more comfortable.

 3. Use moving averages

-A moving average is a simple technical analysis tool that can provide a lot of information to an experienced trader.
+A moving average (MA) is a simple technical analysis tool that can provide a lot of information to an experienced trader.
 It is capable of determining the trend direction (in case it is not clear from the chart).
-A moving average can also help you determine optimal entry and exit points.
+A moving average can also help you find optimal entry and exit points.
 Not to be used on its own, it can always come in handy.

 4. Follow the trend

 According to Murphy, trend is your #1 friend.
-Do not go against it, follow it.
+Most traders do not go against it, they follow it.
 However, you have to decide on what time frame you are trading before engaging into the deal.
 Make sure that you do not make a short-term entry based on the long-term trend.

 5. Find support and resistance

-Support and resistance level are key technical analysis concepts.
-For some time, the support acts as a lower boundary for the price action.
+Support and resistance levels are key technical analysis concepts.
+For some time, support acts as a lower boundary for the price action.
 The resistance, in turn, is the upper threshold the price is not supposed to exceed.
 When the asset price goes above the resistance, the area could act as a new support level.